nativewind/nativewind/apps/website/docs/home.md

 }
 ```

-Styling can by dynamic and you can perform conditional logic and built up complex style objects.
+Styling can by dynamic and you can perform conditional logic and build up complex style objects.

 ```tsx
 import { Text } from "react-native";